-Improving the energy efficiency of buildings is a critical step toward decreasing the overall energy use in the building sector and it also represents a highly relevant topic in the context of the French regulation evolution regarding EPC certification5.
-In 2021, the real estate sector is estimated to account for 44% of France's energy consumption (mainly because of the heating needs of the residential sector), and roughly 25%-30% of the country's total GHG emissions6.
-Moreover, to follow the National Low-Carbon Strategy, 370,000 buildings must be completely renovated each year between 2015 and 2030, with an additional 700,000 buildings per year between 2030 and 20507.
+Improving the energy efficiency of buildings of the city's social housing stock is a critical step toward decreasing the overall energy use in the building sector and it also represents a highly relevant topic in the context of the French regulation evolution regarding EPC certification.
+In 2021, the real estate sector is estimated to account for 44% of France's energy consumption (mainly because of the heating needs of the residential sector), and roughly 25%-30% of the country's total GHG emissions.
+Moreover, to follow the National Low-Carbon Strategy, 370,000 buildings must be completely renovated each year between 2015 and 2030, with an additional 700,000 buildings per year between 2030 and 2050.
 This compares with less than 300,000 buildings each year currently.
-The average energy consumption of residential buildings in Paris is 242 kWh/m2 per year8.
+The average energy consumption of residential buildings in Paris is 242 kWh/m2 per year.
 In 2022, more than 50% of the Parisian agglomeration buildings had an energy performance certificate of E, F or G, with only 19% attaining a C level or above.